dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 MQTYPE-Response list and MAY stop processing further QTx combinations.

-If all RRs for a single QTx combination fit into the message then the server MUST include respective QTx in the MQTYPE-Response list to indicate that given query type was completely processed.
+If all RRs for a single QTx combination fit into the message then the server MUST include the respective QTx in the MQTYPE-Response list to indicate that the given query type was completely processed.

 ## Client Response Processing